 rep() and integer subsetting make it easy to uncollapse the data by subsetting with a repeated row index:

 4.5.6 Removing columns from data frames (character subsetting)

 There are two ways to remove columns from a data frame.
 You can set individual columns to

 Or you can subset to return only the columns you want:

-If you only know the columns you don’t want, use set operations to work out which colums to keep:
+If you only know the columns you don’t want, use set operations to work out which columns to keep:

-Because it allows you to easily combine conditions from multiple columns, logical subsetting is probably the most commonly used technique for extracting rows out of a data frame.
+Because logical subsetting allows you to easily combine conditions from multiple columns, it is probably the most commonly used technique for extracting rows out of a data frame.

 Remember to use the vector boolean operators

 || which are more useful inside if statements.
 Don’t forget De Morgan’s laws, which can be useful to simplify negations: